AbhishekChauhan9036/Data-Science/README.md

-# 📊 50-Day Data Science Roadmap
+# 📊 50-Day Data Science

-This roadmap guides you through a comprehensive 50-day plan to master Data Science, starting from Python basics to Machine Learning and Neural Networks.
-It is based on key resources like:
+A structured 50-day journey to master Data Science – from Python basics to Machine Learning and Neural Networks.

 - [Python for Data Analysis by Wes McKinney](https://wesmckinney.com/book/python-basics)
 - *Play with Graphs* by Amit Agrawal